Ranking Man Utd’s 10 biggest signings by their value for money

 “He could have been a major star at United but at the time we were going through a bit of a transition and it was tough for him to settle.
 He had young kids and lived a couple of houses down from me and someone tried to burgle him.
 I remember that really shook him and his family.

 “From then on, really, you knew it was going to be tough for him and it was probably better for him to leave.”

 Lukaku’s arrival from Everton in 2017 was hailed as a transformational signing, a striker who would fire United to success.

 But the £75 million man never lived up to those stratospheric expectations and club legend Gary Neville professed himself ‘delighted’ when Lukaku left for Inter Milan in 2019.

 In fairness, there were mitigating circumstances behind the Belgium international’s underwhelming spell.
 Lukaku was asked to bulk up by Roberto Martinez prior to the 2018 World Cup and he struggled to shed the weight afterwards.

-Inter Milan quickly put him on a strict diet and Lukaku has reaffirmed his reputation as one of the world’s best goalscorers – before looking a shadow of his Serie A self at Chelsea.
+Inter Milan quickly put him on a strict diet and Lukaku reaffirmed his reputation as one of the world’s best goalscorers – before looking a shadow of his Serie A self at Chelsea.

 7. Nemanja Matic